Mount Tenpō

-Mount Tenpō (天保山, Tenpōzan) located in Minato-ku, Osaka is currently Japan's second lowest mountain.
-(The lowest mountain title is now held by Mount Hiyori in Sendai, Miyagi Prefecture - like Mount Tenpo, Hiyori is a man-made structure, and gained its title as the shortest mountain following subsidence after the 2011 Tōhoku earthquake and tsunami.)
-The definition of a "mountain" used here is any elevation described as a mountain on a topographic map published by the Geographical Survey Institute of Japan, though it is disputed that the mountain lacks credibility because it is not a natural part of the landscape.
-The mountain's peak is 4.53 meters above sea level, and will bear more resemblance to a hill than a mountain to the casual observer.
+Mount Tenpō (天保山, Tenpōzan), located in Minato-ku, Osaka, is Japan's second lowest mountain.
+The mountain's peak is 4.53 m above sea level, and bears more resemblance to a hill than a mountain.
 A small port is located nearby, and much of the mountain's surface has been converted into a park.

 History

 The peak of Mount Tenpō, indicated by the square tile on the ground.

 Mount Tenpō was formed in 1831 (Tenpō year 2) as the deposit for earth dug up from dredging the Ajigawa river to allow easier access to Osaka for large ships and to prevent floods.
-The mountain had an elevation of about 20 meters at the time, and served as a marker for ships entering the Ajigawa river to head to the city of Osaka.
+The mountain had an elevation of about 20 m at the time, and served as a marker for ships entering the Ajigawa river to head to the city of Osaka.
 Cherry blossom and pine trees were planted on the mountain as people began to set up shops in the area, and the mountain gradually became the visitor attraction that it is now.
 Images of children playing in this area were sketched in ukiyo-e by Utagawa Hiroshige and other artists.

 Part of the mountain was leveled to set up an artillery unit to protect the river pass after the fall of the Tokugawa shogunate.
 As industrialization progressed in the Taishō and Shōwa periods, overuse of groundwater resulted in subsidence, lowering the mountain's elevation even further.
 This caused the mountain's name to be erased from topographic maps until it was reinstated due to fierce protests from local residents.

+After subsidence due to the 2011 Tōhoku earthquake and tsunami, the title of Japan's lowest mountain passed to Mount Hiyori in Sendai, Miyagi Prefecture.
+From 1991 to 1996, Mount Hiyori had been measured at 6.05 m, after which Mount Tenpō was recognized as the lowest mountain; in 2014, the Geospatial Information Authority of Japan recognized Mount Hiyori, which now peaked at 3 m, as the lowest mountain in Japan.

 Location

-The mountain is located about 400 meters north of the Ōsakakō Station stop of the Chūō Line.
+The mountain is located about 400 m north of the Ōsakakō Station stop of the Chūō Line.